Purposes

 Presentation and adoption of motion

-35. (5) The Leader of the Government in the Senate, seconded by the Leader of the Opposition in the Senate, shall present a motion on the full membership of the Committee to the Senate, which motion shall be deemed adopted without any debate or vote.
+35. (5) The Leader or Representative of the Government in the Senate, seconded by the Leader of the Opposition in the Senate and the leader or facilitator of the recognized party or recognized parliamentary group with the most members — other than, if applicable, the recognized parties or recognized parliamentary groups to which either the Leader or Representative of the Government in the Senate, or the Leader of the Opposition in the Senate belongs — shall present a motion on the Committee’s full membership to the Senate, and that shall be deemed adopted without any debate or vote.

 Chair